kathuriaas/kathuriaas.github.io/python/github_repo_contents.md

 layout: default
 parent: PYTHON
 ---
+# Get Github repo contents

-# Get contents of repo on github
+## Get contents of repo on github

 Get folder list on root of github repo and then list files under each directory.
 Output of this script can be saved as a markdown file (.md)